tdhoffman/spycause/README.md

 Finally, we're going to omit nonlinear models for now for simplicity, as I can't find any literature on them in the spatial setting and that means things are going to get complicated.
 It'll be a good avenue for future work.

+I think omitting IVs and GRD also makes sense, as they require more assumptions or structure and therefore are somewhat less comparable to the regression adjustments.

 # Data-model matrix
 | Data scenario | | |